russellallen/self/docs/handbook/langref.rst

 String constants are enclosed in single quotes (‘’’).
-With the exception of single quotes and escape sequences introduced by a backslash (‘\\’), all characters (including formatting characters like newline and carriage return) lying between the delimiting single quotes are included in the string. [#f12]_
+With the exception of single quotes and escape sequences introduced by a backslash (‘\\’), all characters (including formatting characters like newline and carriage return) lying between the delimiting single quotes are included in the string [#f12]_.

 To allow single quotes to appear in a string and to allow non-printing control characters in a string to be indicated more visibly, Self provides C-like escape sequences: